ahmadbenali/Troubleshooting/README.md

 - click on Advanced system settings> Under Performance click settings> Click Adjust for best performance and click OK

+> [!IMPORTANT]
-> Note: this will reduce all appearance settings you have but will optimize the performance of the PC.
+> this will reduce all appearance settings you have but will optimize the performance of the PC.